 FOOD Provider Training Course

-The FOOD Provider Training Course is designed to educate clinicians about the importance of addressing food intake and access during clinical patient encounters.
-This training module offers strategies and resources to help providers ensure that patients are food secure throughout their treatment.
+The FOOD Provider Training Course is designed to educate doctors, nurses, nutritionists, and other providers about the importance of addressing food insecurity during clinical patient encounters.
+This training module offers strategies and resources to help providers ensure that patients have access to healthy, culturally-appropriate foods throughout their cancer treatment.
 View our training course and provide feedback on the course.
 You can also test your knowledge from the course using our curriculum questionnaire.

-For more information about FOOD program activities, please contact Julia Ramirez at firstname.lastname@example.org.
+For more information about FOOD program activities, please contact Luke Paolantonio at firstname.lastname@example.org.

-For more information about FOOD research, please contact Nicole Roberts at email@example.com.
+For more information about FOOD research, please contact Bharat Narang at email@example.com.